Yay you for reaching out! That’s wonderful!

-The absolute BEST way to set up an appointment with one of us is to click on the orange and white “Schedule Now” button.
+The absolute BEST way to set up an appointment with one of us is to click on the “Schedule Now” button.
 Or click on this sentence.
 This way you can see our availability for the next several weeks and request to reserve your spot to meet with us for your very first appointment.
+Eeek!
+We are so thrilled you are reaching out.
+Yes, this is Dr. Abigail Weissman with her signature enthusiasm.
+Dr. Camilla Williams would also be thrilled but in calm, less bouncy way.

 When you reserve your spot, we get a pop up on our Electronic Health Record’s calendar letting us know what time/date works for you.
-We then call and/or email you.
-We want to connect with you.
+We then call and/or email you to check in about your needs and wants in a counselor.
+If it seems like we can be of help to you, we will ask you if you want to confirm an appointment with us.

 We will ask you these and other similar questions: